Enter your search query in the field below. Click the X to close.

 The kingdom of God includes both His general sovereignty over the universe and His particular kingship over men who willfully acknowledge Him as King.
 Particularly the Kingdom is the realm of salvation into which men enter by a trustful, childlike commitment to Jesus Christ.
 Christians ought to pray and to labor that the kingdom may come and God's will be done on earth.
 The full consummation of the Kingdom awaits the return of Jesus Christ and the end of this age.

 13. About Eternity

 God, in His own time and in His own way, will bring the world to its appropriate end.
 According to His promise, Jesus Christ will return personally and visibly in glory to the earth; the dead will be raised, and Christ will judge all men in righteousness.
 The unrighteous will be consigned to Hell, the place of everlasting punishment.
 The righteous in their resurrected and glorified bodies will receive their reward and will dwell forever in Heaven with the Lord.

 It is the duty and privilege of every follower of Christ and of every church of the Lord Jesus Christ to endeavor to make disciples of all nations.
 The new birth of man’s spirit by God’s Holy Spirit means the birth of love for others.
 Missionary effort on the part of all rests thus upon a spiritual necessity of the regenerate life and is expressly and repeatedly commanded in the teachings of Christ.
 It is the duty of every child of God to seek constantly to win the lost to Christ by personal effort and by all other methods in harmony with the gospel of Christ.

 15. About Education

-The cause of education in the kingdom of Christ is co-ordinate with the causes of missions and general benevolence and should receive along with these the liberal support of the churches.
+The cause of education in the Kingdom of Christ is co-ordinated with the causes of missions and general benevolence and should receive along with these the liberal support of the churches.
 An adequate system of Christian schools is necessary to a complete spiritual program for Christ's people.